Key takeaways

 If you are someone who experiences allergies, you may have been recommended an antihistamine drug such as Allegra (fexofenadine) or Claritin (loratadine).
 These medications work by blocking the effects of histamine when you come in contact with an allergen such as pollen, dust mites, or pet dander.
 Histamine can cause allergic symptoms such as sneezing, congestion, and itchy or watery eyes.

 Both Allegra and Claritin work as second-generation antihistamines to help relieve symptoms of seasonal allergies and hives.
-As second-generation antihistamines, they produce less sedation and drowsiness compared to first-generation antihistamines like Benadryl (diphenhydramine) or chlorpheniramine (Chlor-Trimeton).
+As second-generation antihistamines, they produce less sedation and drowsiness compared to first-generation antihistamines like Benadryl (diphenhydramine) or Chlor-Trimeton (chlorpheniramine).

 What are the main differences between Allegra vs. Claritin?

-Allegra (What is Allegra?) is the brand name for fexofenadine hydrochloride.
-It is available in different dosage forms such as an oral tablet, oral capsule, orally disintegrating tablet (ODT), and oral suspension.
-It is generally recommended to treat those who are 12 years and older.
-However, the ODT form can be used in those aged 6 years and older and the suspension can be administered to children aged 2 years and older.
+Allegra is the brand name for fexofenadine hydrochloride.
+It is available in different dosage forms, such as an oral tablet, orally disintegrating tablet (ODT), and oral suspension.
+The oral tablet is usually used for treatment of those 12 years and older, the ODT form is often used for children aged 6 years and older, and the suspension is used for children aged 2 years and older.

-Claritin (What is Claritin?) is also known by its generic name loratadine.
-It is available in an oral tablet, oral capsule, and ODT form to treat those who are 6 years and older.
-It can also be taken as a chewable tablet or oral solution in children aged 2 years and older.
+Claritin, also known by its generic name loratadine, is available in an oral tablet, capsule, and ODT form to treat people aged 6 and older.
+It can also be taken as a chewable tablet or oral solution in children aged 2 and older.
 Whereas the dose of Allegra may need to be adjusted in people with renal problems, Claritin may need to be adjusted in people with renal and/or liver problems.

 ---|---|---|